Daniel-TheProgrammer/Job_T/README.md

-## A job listing web app built with the indreed api
+## A job listing web app built with the indreed pi

 ## language and libraries used